 We conduct discipline-based education research with a focus on undergraduate biology education and STEM equity.
-While our interests are broad, current research in the lab fits within the the following framework:
+While our interests are broad, current research in the lab fits within the following framework:

 Evidence-based Teaching